 For example, if you opt for Tobasco, expect your recipe to have a vinegary flavor.
 Valentina works for adding heat and not much though not much flavor to dishes.
 If you have sriracha on hand, this will be your best bet flavorwise.
 It not only adds heat it also provides some sweetness.

 The hot sauce works best for sauces and soups.
-If your tacos lack flavor because you don’t have chili powder, hot sauce also works to spice them up.
+If your tacos lack flavor because you don’t have chili powder, the hot sauce also works to spice them up.

 Yes, you can substitute paprika for chili powder.
 Use hot paprika if you’re looking to replace the heat in a dish, or use smoked paprika to replicate the complex flavors that chili powder provides.